Skip to contents

 ext

-sf bbox or sp extent in same CRS as m, optional.
+sf bbox in same CRS as m, optional.
 If set, frames are cropped to this extent.
-If not set, a squared extent around m, optional with a margin set by margin_factor, is used (default).
+If not set, the extent is computed from m, optionally with a margin set by margin_factor.

 path_size